1. Ada

 How long does COVID-19 last?

 The symptoms of COVID-19 usually appear 2 to 14 days after exposure to the virus.
 This period is also known as the incubation period for COVID-19.
 Once you start to experience symptoms, they’ll generally last for a few days up to a few weeks.
 However, some people continue to experience symptoms of COVID-19 long after they’ve been infected.
-This situation is defined as long-COVID and may be characterized by any of the following symptoms: 6 7
+This situation is defined as long COVID and may be characterized by any of the following symptoms: 5 6

-If you believe that you might be suffering from long-COVID, it’s advised to contact your doctor to find out more about possible treatment options.
+If you believe that you might be experiencing long COVID, it’s advised to contact your doctor to find out more about possible treatment options.

 How to treat COVID-19?